-All debate and general conduct and behavior on the floor of the SA not explicitly addressed in thisdocument will be that of Robert's Rules of Order (latest edition), subject to revision in accordance with the needs of the SA.
-The rules contained in the current edition of Roberts Rules of Order Newly Comment [Alexander38]: Changed the name of the section to be community rights and confidentiality from "Protections" as it more accurately described what it includes.
+All debate and general conduct and behavior on the floor of the SA not explicitly addressed in this document will be that of Robert's Rules of Order (latest edition), subject to revision in accordance with the needs of the SA.
+The rules contained in the current edition of Roberts Rules of Order Newly Revised shall govern the SA in all cases to which they are applicable and in which they are not inconsistent with this charter and any special rules of order the SA may adopt.